Christ-Mind-Teachings/cmi-www/_acq/overview.md

   ![Library Orgainization](/public/img/cmi/cmi-contents.jpg)
 </div>

-The number in parenthesis, for example (29), indicate the number of chapters or lessons or questions that teaching component contains.
+The number in parenthesis, for example (29), indicate the number of chapters or lessons or questions that that teaching component contains.

 The first box under each teaching is labeled *Get Acquainted* and contains one or more pages of pertainate information about the teaching.
 Please note help and information about the Library itself is found in the *Get Acquainted* box with the red border in the diagram.